 Bill Baarsma was born and raised in Tacoma, graduated from Stadium and attended the University of Puget Sound where he received a BA degree in political science in 1964.
-After graduation, he became the first Tacoma student to receive a Scottish Rite Masonic Fellowship for graduate study at George Washington University in Washington D.C.
-While in the Nation’s Capital, Bill worked on the staff of Senator Henry M. Jackson and as a White House Fellow with the U.S. Department of Housing and Urban Development.
+After graduation, he became the first Tacoma student to receive a Scottish Rite Masonic Fellowship for graduate study at George Washington University in Washington D.C. where he received a doctorate in public administration.
+While in the Nation’s Capital, Bill worked on the staff of Senator Henry M. Jackson and was the recipient of a coveted graduate student assistantship with the U.S. Department of Housing and Urban Development.
 In 1968, he accepted a faculty position at the University of Puget Sound where he taught courses in political science, business management, public administration and urban studies.

 In 1991, he was elected to the Tacoma Council as an at-large council member.
 Since the council position was part-time, he continued his career at UPS where he established the public administration program.
-In 2001, Bill retired from UPS upon being elected Tacoma’s 38th mayor
+In 2001, Bill retired from UPS upon being elected Tacoma’s 37th mayor.

-Bill is now retired and volunteers as the president of the Tacoma Historical Society and as a board member for several non-profits.
+Bill is now retired and volunteers as a board member for several non-profits.
 He and his wife Carol live in Tacoma’s North End.
 He has a son, Bill, a daughter, Katya, and three grandchildren.